temporalio/documentation/docs/php/index.md

+---
+id: index
+title: How to use the Temporal PHP SDK
+description: Add the Temporal PHP SDK to your project.
+tags:
+  - developer-guide
+  - php
+---
 The Temporal TypeScript PHP provides a framework for Temporal Application development in the PHP language.
 The SDK contains the following tools:

 - A Temporal Client to communicate with a Temporal Cluster